#yodo – you only die once (GER) 2024-2025

 With Moving Identities, we’re delving deeper into European identity, inclusion, and diversity, exploring how different societies and cultures engage with DDGC topics.

-Our goal is to create a research space where we can learn from local perspectives, blending these insights into a cross-cultural dialogue about death, grief and the collective fears surrounding them.
-Through participatory workshops and artistic expression, we hope to make death and grief feel less intimidating and to create a space for personal and cultural exchange.
-We want to bridge art and knowledge transfer, promoting understanding, acceptance and destigmatization of mortality-related issues.
+The goal is to create a research space where we can learn from local perspectives, blending these insights into a cross-cultural dialogue about death, grief and the collective fears surrounding them.
+Through participatory workshops and artistic expression, I hope to make death and grief feel less intimidating and to create a space for personal and cultural exchange.
+I want to bridge art and knowledge transfer, promoting understanding, acceptance and destigmatization of mortality-related issues.

 Photo credit: Stephan Floss